 Facts on the New Hampshire Solar Industry

-- In 2015, New Hampshire installed 16 MW of solar electric capacity, ranking it 24th nationally.
-Installed solar capacity in New Hampshire has grown by 399% over the last year3.
+- In 2015, New Hampshire installed 16 MW of solar electric capacity, ranking it 24th nationally3.
+Installed solar capacity in New Hampshire has grown by 399% over the last year.

 - Installed solar PV system prices in the U.S. have dropped steadily- by 12% from last year and 66% from 2010.

 Solar Companies in New Hampshire

 There are currently more than 70 solar companies at work throughout the value chain in New Hampshire.
 These companies provide a wide variety of solar products and services ranging from solar system installations to the manufacturing of components used in photovoltaic panels.
 These companies can be broken down across the following categories: 23 manufacturers, 8 manufacturing facilities, 22 contractor/installers, 5 project developers, 9 distributors and 11 engaged in other solar activities including financing, engineering and legal support.